RTradeLtd/temporal-api-documentation/source/includes/ipfs/_private_networks_primary.md

 `https://dev.api.temporal.cloud/v2/ipfs/private/pin/:hash`

 Pin a hash to a private network.
+This hash *must* be discoverable by the private network node.

 ### Parameters